About

 How does Mentoring work?

 Every MVA student is assigned a mentor to help bring out the best in them.
-A true ally on the pupil’s educational journey, the mentor will meet with each pupil regularly and can be contacted at any time via email or chat.
-It is the mentor’s job to oversee all aspects of the pupil’s academic progress, including their self study schedule, pastoral wellbeing and involvement in school life.
+A true ally on the student's educational journey, the mentor will meet with each student regularly and can be contacted at any time via email or chat.
+It is the mentor’s job to oversee all aspects of the student's academic progress, including their self study schedule, pastoral wellbeing and involvement in school life.
 They are highly trained and experienced with 1000s of hours of 1-2-1 mentorship under their belt.

 How does the Community get together?